-Starch is naturally present in vegetables and cereals, which in turn are ones of the most important nutrients.
+Starch is naturally present in vegetables and cereals, which in turn are one of the most important nutrients.
 The importance of starch and starch products in the food industry is significant.
-Amylases are hydrolyzing enzymes that hydrolyze glycosidic bonds present in starch molecules and produce dextrin and oligosaccharides. α -amylases (E.C.
-3.2.1.1) are endohydrolases which cleave α -1,4 glycosidic bonds of starch, glycogen and other related carbohydrates to low molecular weight products, such as maltose, dextrin and other reduced sugars (Maalej et al., 2021). α -amylase can be isolated from microbial sources, plants and animals and has extensive applications in the food industry, in baking and brewing during which starch hydrolysis occurs (Balakrishnan et al., 2019).
-Native and modified starches are used as texturizing and stabilizing agents in a variety of processed foods (Zinck et al., 2023).
+Amylases are hydrolyzing enzymes that hydrolyze the glycosidic bonds present in starch molecules and produce dextrin and oligosaccharides. α -amylases (E.C.
+3.2.1.1) are endo-hydrolases which cleave α -1,4 glycosidic bonds of starch, glycogen and other related carbohydrates to low molecular weight products, such as maltose, dextrin and other reduced sugars (Maalej et al., 2021). α -amylase can be isolated from microbial sources, plants and animals and has extensive applications in the food industry, baking and brewing during the occurred starch hydrolysis (Balakrishnanet al., 2019).
+Native and modified starches are used as texturizing and stabilizers agents in a variety of processed foods (Zinck et al., 2023).
 Therefore, enzymatic hydrolysis of starch is environmentally friendly technology, and it is important to understand the processes that occur during starch hydrolysis.
 Additionally, the constant increase in the demand for energy has driven research into alternative energy source in recent years.
 Technologies that convert biogenic waste into green fuels and chemicals, such as enzymatic hydrolysis are proving to be viable alternatives.
 Among the enzymatic hydrolysis, a particularly promising technology for release of monosaccharide and oligosaccharides is the hydrolysis of starch raw materials.
-Worthy of note, the starch can be a product in itself or can be further transformed into a range of products, including biofuels (Albani, 2007; Ledesma-Amaro et al., 2015; Marques et al., 2018).
+Worthy of note, the starch can be a product in itself or can be further transformed into a range of products, including biofuels (Albani, 2007; Ledesma-Amaro et al. 2015; Marques et al., 2018).

-In our study, α -amylase obtained from porcine pancreas ($Sus\ scrofa$) was used.
-Importantly, it is extremely similar to human pancreatic α -amylase (Gopal and Muralikrishna, 2009) and therefore has several applications in health food medicine (Abd El-latif et al., 2020; Oszmiański et al., 2021) and in medical diagnostics (Ademakinwa et al., 2019; Wang et al. 2022).
+In our study, α -amylase obtained from porcine pancreas (Sus scrofa) was used.
+Importantly, it is extremely similar to human pancreatic α -amylase (Gopal and Muralikrishna, 2009) and therefore has several applications in health food medicine (El-latif et al., 2020; Oszmiański et al., 2021) and in medical diagnostics (Ademakinwa et al., 2019; Wang et al. 2022). www.czasopisma.pan.pl